zeek/spicy-wireshark/README.md

 Customizing the Display
 -----------------------

-Generally, the Spicy plugin derives the shown tree structure from the Spicy grammar's unit types.
-Currently there's only one part of this process that can be customized: the single-line summary string representing a unit in Wireshark's packet description.
-By default, that summary is Spicy's `print` output for the unit (that's the `[$message=b"Hello, Spicy World!"` in the Echo dissector).
+Generally, the Spicy plugin derives the Wireshark tree structure from the Spicy grammar's unit types.
+Currently there's only one part of this process that can be customized: the single-line PDU summary shown in Wireshark's packet information column.
+By default, that summary represents Spicy's `print` output for the unit (that's the `[$message=b"Hello, Spicy World!"` in the Echo example).
 However, if there's an [on
 %print()](https://docs.zeek.org/projects/spicy/en/latest/programming/parsing.html#unit-hooks)
-hook defined, its output will be used instead.
+hook defined for the unit, its output will be used instead.

 Display Filters
 ---------------

-For use in display filters, the plugin registers all unit fields with Wireshark that are reachable from the protocol's entry points.
+For use in display filters, the plugin registers all unit fields reachable from the protocol's entry points with Wireshark.
 The field names are generally of the form `<short_name>.<unit_name>.<field_name>`.
 For example, in the Echo dissector, the request's `message` field is accessible as `spicy_echo.request.message`, and the reply's as